Team-Vocal/vocal/Meeting/20201208/README.md

 ### Meeting discussion：

 1. vocal project white paper writing and content brief development direction.
-The name of the.
-2. vocal project.
+2. The name of the vocal project.
 3. The team github organization name is convenient for subsequent management.
 4. Translation and promotion of the project.